Epirubicin (Generic Name)

 About This Drug

 Epirubicin is a drug used to treat cancer.
-This drug is given intravenously (IV).
+This drug is given in the vein (IV).

 Possible Side Effects (Most Common)

 - Bone marrow depression.
 This is a decrease in the number of white blood cells, red blood cells, and platelets.
-Bone marrow depression usually occurs 10 to 14 days after the drug is given, and may increase your risk of infection, fatigue, and bleeding.
+Bone marrow depression often happens 10 to 14 days after the drug is given.
+This may raise your risk of infection, make you tired a weak (fatigue), and raise your risk of bleeding.

 - Nail changes.
 Your nails may change color or become brittle